 Obesity wasn't really a problem in this country before the 1970s.
 But after the introduction of high fructose corn syrup, the obesity rates began to skyrocket.
 Now even children are suffering from obesity.
 Granted, some of that is the result of a lack of exercise, but the quality of our diet has a major role in weight gain.

-Before the 1970s, when people ate cake, pie or candy, it was sweetened with ordinary table sugar, a simple glucose and a source of ready energy.
-While you certainly shouldn't have a steady diet of table sugar, at least your body can quickly convert it into energy and store what it doesn't need into the liver for later use.
+Before the 1970s, when people ate cake, pie, or candy, it was sweetened with ordinary table sugar, a simple glucose, and a source of ready energy.
+While you certainly shouldn't have a steady diet of table sugar, at least your body can quickly convert it into energy and store what it doesn't need in the liver for later use.

 Also with fructose, you don't feel full as quickly, so you tend to eat more and gain weight.
 Consuming this unhealthy sweetener can lead to fatty liver disease.
 High fructose corn syrup dangers also include uric acid formation, leading to gout and decreased kidney function, an increased risk of diabetes, hypertension and atherosclerosis.